bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

 ![](https://cloudup.com/c245KeijI5E+)

 Enable Google Analytics, MixPanel and KissMetrics.
-You might have to create an account on each of those services, to get the site IDs and keys to input in Segment’s dash.
+You might have to create an account on each of those services to get the site IDs, tokens or keys necessary to input in Segment’s dash.

-If something is not right and you triple checked that your code is similar to the one [here](https://gist.github.com/TheBecky/76eaa40b43a82a900c82) (and you just created a Github account only for this project), make sure that you have confirmed your email address on that Github email.
+If something is not right and you triple checked that your code is similar to the one [here](https://gist.github.com/TheBecky/76eaa40b43a82a900c82) (and you just created a Github account only to complete this project), make sure that you have confirmed your email address on that Github email.

 ## 6. Bonus Step
-Wouldnt it be nice that the page call had the actual title of the page?
+Right now the debugger is showing “/” on our page call.
+This is because we are in the home page - if we were in another page, the debugger should show /blog or /countries or whatever path you are in.
+Wouldn’t it be nice that the page call had the actual title of the page instead of the path?
 To do that, you just have to replace `analytics.page()` in your index.html file (mine is in line 11) with  `analytics.page(document.title)`.

-your calls should now look like this:
+Your calls should now look like this:

 ![](https://cloudup.com/cbaLOR5Jjjb+)